Hexagon/cryptalk/README.md

 ========

 ```

 Available commands:

+Client:
+	/key		StrongPassphrase	Sets encryption key
+	/nick		NickName			Sets an optional nick
+	/mute  							Audio on
+	/unmute  						Audio off
+	/clear							Clear on-screen buffer
+	/help							This
+	/title							Set your local page title

+Room:
  	/generate 						Generate random room
 	/join		RoomId				Join a room
-	/count					         Count participants of room
-	/nick		NickName		     Sets an optional nick
-	/key		OurStrongPassphrase	 Sets encryption key
 	/leave							Leave the room
-	/clear					         Clear on-screen buffer
-	/mute					         Toggle notification sounds
-	/help					         This
+	/count							Count participants

+Host:
+	/hosts							List available hosts
+	/connect	HostIndex			Connect to selected host
+	/disconnect						Disconnect from host

 You can select any of the five last commands/messages with up/down key.

 Due to security reasons, /key command is not saved, and command
 history is  automatically cleared after one minute of inactivity.

 ```